-Earlier this month Public Health Genomics published a paper by a team of Swiss researchers that reinforces the growing body of work showing consumers’ positive experiences with personal genetic testing.
+Earlier this month Public Health Genomics published a paper by a team of Swiss researchers that reinforces the growing body of work showing both a strong consumer interest in DNA testing, and positive experiences with personal genetic testing.

 In this study, the participants were life science students at the University of Zurich who purchased the kits from 23andMe at an educational discount.
 While these participants had more genetic expertise than the average consumer, their responses were not very different from people in other recent studies.

 Many of the respondents described their experience as “fun” and said part of their motivation for getting genotyped was to advance genetic research.